Page 7

 Figure 10 - Cutaway diagram of a titania sensor

-Titania sensors were initially used because they are less susceptible to lead poisoning than the Zirconia types.
+One reason Titania sensors were initially used is because they are less susceptible to lead poisoning than the Zirconia types.
 They are, however, more susceptible to anti-freeze poisoning than the Zirconia types.
 However the other advantages of the sensor (faster response times, more efficient packaging) led some ECU designers to use this type of sensor.

 BMW used the Siemens engine management system for the later 3.2 M3's during the 1990s which utilises a Titanium sensor for reasons of being better suited to the high-performance engine ECU, which gives the unit its phenomenal power/weight output.
 The system was also used on other 6 cylinder BMW's.
 Two types of sensor are available from Lambdapower each with slightly different mechanical construction, but identical electrical performance.
 The different types can be distinguished by the different sensor casings - one is smooth, the other stepped.